tejasrinivasraj/krithi-systems-assignment/README.md

 5. Figures

   - Comparision of binary classification and multi-class classification [Multinomial Logistic Regression].
 Andrew Ng proposed to use Logistic Regression for multi class classification problem.

+6. Documentation

+  - Please visit the documentation of the project.